 A common question for those considering a car title loan is “How much can I borrow with a Title Loan”?
 The answer, however, is not a simple one sentence.
 The fact is that there are several variables that effect how much you can borrow with a title loan.
 This makes every loan different and every situation unique.

-The factors that determine how much you can borrow include the vehicle used for the loan, the state where the loan is initiated, the lender’s own limitations, and your ability to repay the loan.
+The factors that determine how much you can borrow include the vehicle used to secure the loan, the state where the loan is initiated, the lender’s own limitations, and your ability to repay the loan.

 Variables that Determine how much you can Borrow with a Title Loan:

 There are several items that contribute to how much you can borrow with a title loan.
 The first of several variables that affect how much you can borrow is the vehicle value.
 The rest are summarized below: